All activities should be supervised by an adult. As an Amazon Associate, I earn from qualifying purchases. This post may contain affiliate links.

 How do people celebrate Diwali?

-A traditional Diwali celebration includes a home puja ceremony and the Most common Tradition people do during Diwali are
+A traditional Diwali celebration includes a home puja ceremony.
+Some of the Most common Tradition people do during Diwali are

 Diwali Activities for Kids

-I have listed more than 10 activities that will keep kids of all ages interested.
+I have listed more than 20 activities that will keep kids interested.
 Celebrate the holiday with your kids by including these fun Diwali activities for kids in your day!

 Playdough Indian Sweets

-We made Thumb-size Playdough Ladoos, Murukku, A bowl of Gulab Jamoon, Milk sweets, Kaju katli, Somali and Halwa.
-You can Print this image for reference.
+We’ve created thumb-sized Playdough Ladoos, Murukku, a bowl of Gulab Jamoon, milk sweets, Kaju Katli, Somasi, and Halwa.
+You can print this image for inspiration.

 Make a Paper Diya Craft